urahiroshi/e2e-server/README.md

 - e2e-server uses [fuzzy-query](https://github.com/urahiroshi/fuzzy-query) to select element.
 - Each services used by e2e-server is written by Docker container, so you can increase browser automation services (named "e2e")

-## Roadmap

-E2E-Server has aimed to use E2E test, but current codes is under development version, it is unstable and more features needed.
+Current version is under development, so it is unstable and may be added breaking changes.

 ## Requirements